cloudnativelabs/kube-router/README.md

 kube-router
 ==========
 Kube-router is a distributed load balancer, firewall and router for Kubernetes.
-Kube-router can be configured to provide on each node:
+Kube-router can be configured to provide on each cluster node:

 - an ingress firewall for the pods running on the node as per the defined Kubernetes network policies
 - a service proxy on each node for *ClusterIP* and *NodePort* service types, providing service discovery and load balancing